Regulation 27 Discipline Process

 4. Appeals

 You have the right to appeal a disciplinary outcome decided by the Residential Community Team.
-Your appeals case needs to be submitted within 10 University working days of the date of the disciplinary outcome letter.
+Your appeals case needs to be submitted within 10 University working days of the date of the disciplinary outcome letter (15 days if related to possession, use and support of illegal substances of Regulation 27 Section 5).

 There are four specific grounds for an appeal:

-• That there was a material irregularity or failure in procedure.
+- (a) that there was a material irregularity or failure in procedure in the conduct of the original decision making process

-• That there appears to be prejudice or bias in the decision making.
+- (b) that there appears to be evidence of prejudice or of bias in relation to the original decision making process

 What cannot be considered as grounds for appeal is your ability to pay.
 If you are in financial difficulty and need advice about how to pay your fine, then please contact Student Funding - studentfunding@warwick.ac.uk

-If you have admitted the charge of knowingly being possession of and/or using Class B or C illegal substances and you wish to appeal the level of the standard penalty outcome from the RCT, then you need to write to the Director of Student Discipline and Resolution.
-You need to set out your case together with any additional evidence within 10 University working days of the penalty being communicated.
+If you have admitted the charge of knowingly being possession of and/or using Class B or C illegal substances and you wish to appeal the level of the standard penalty outcome from the Residential Community Team, then you need to write to the Director of Student Discipline and Resolution.
+You need to set out your case together with any additional evidence within 15 University working days of the penalty being communicated.
 You can submit your appeal to: studentdiscipline@warwick.ac.uk

 If an appeal goes forward and a panel is convened to review the outcome of the meeting, then please be aware that the panel has the right to increase disciplinary measures as well as rescind or reduce them.